 It is worth noting that these gloves run about a half size small when compared to other Hestra Gloves.
 If you aren't between sizes, you'll likely appreciate the snug fit that gives this glove exceptional dexterity; the leather will stretch and model to your hand to further increase comfort.
 However, if you are between sizes, we would recommend going with one size larger, as they do run small.
 If you find the fingers are too short, the similarly designed Black Diamond Legend offers longer fingers.

-This glove featured some of the best dexterity in our fleet and was able to stand among the top scorers, earning a 10 out of 10 for dexterity.
+This glove featured some of the best dexterity in our fleet and was able to stand among the top scorers.
 We could easily complete a series of tasks when wearing the Fall Line.

 This contender offers excellent durability and dexterity, scoring highly among the other gloves in our fleet.
 These gloves scored highly and are an excellent option for most winter activities.

-The Fall Line Glove is easily among the most durable gloves in our review, taking home a top score of 10.
+The Fall Line Glove is easily among the most durable gloves in our review.
 We have used these gloves extensively skiing in-bounds, touring, digging pits, and handling ropes while lowering friends and clients into technical ski entrances.
 After two years of pretty intense use, we are especially impressed with how well these gloves are holding up.

 The Fall Line features a neoprene cuff that not only helps snug the glove around our hand, keeping the glove in-place and helping with dexterity but also seals out any snow from getting in fantastically.
 Our testing team also liked how low profile it was and how easy it was to pull our jacket cuffs over-the-top of it.